mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 The things to note are:

-- When the request is in-flight, the form is disabled.
+- When the request is in-flight, htmx disables the form.
 - The previous success/error message disappears as soon as the user clicks "Save" again.
 - The success and error messages have different styles.